CodeCrew-CodeSchool/SideQuests/src/docs/Blog/2026/BWhitmore/index.md

-This is Briana, sinc starting the first day I have learned how to fork a repository, git push, git clone, and git pull.
+This is Briana, since starting the first day I have learned how to fork a repository, git push, git clone, and git pull.
 I am now able to create my own respositories and pusdh them.